karunsh1/SoenBigDataLogAnalysis/README.md

 III.
 Running Log Analysis Assignment
 =========================================
+Method 1: Using jar
 Step 1 : Keep Jar file and log analyser script at the same place(in the same directory) Step 2 : In the terminal,move to the directory where the script and the jar are placed Step 3 : Run the command in the following format :
          $ ./log_analyzer -q <i> <dir1> <dir2>

+Method 2 : Running the source code
+Step 1 : Import as maven project through pom.xml in eclipse/any IDE
+Step 2 : Run the file for which you want to see the output

 Note : For question 9,if the output directory already exists,then first remove that directory from home/user/

 IV.
 Source Files: